DebosmitaChatterjee24/Query/README.md

-This code snippet is a private property of mine (Abhishek).
-It is developed confidentially to be used by Chinu and me.
+This code snippet is a private property of Chinu & Abhishek.
+It is developed confidentially to be used by them.
 It is restricted for public use.
+Trespassers not allowed.